 Applications to the SIS Honors Program must include:

 - A 500-word statement of interest in the SIS Honors Program

-- Letter of recommendation from an SIS faculty member, to be uploaded by the SIS faculty member
+- Letter of recommendation from an SIS faculty member, to be emailed directly by the faculty member to email@example.com

 Melanie MacKenzie, SIS/BA ’18